Rickycg21/MARP.Guide.Chatbot.Y3/docs/test-catalogue.md

 ---

-## **11. What academic conduct rules apply to postgraduate assessments?**
+## **11. What academic rules apply to postgraduate assessments?**

 **Answer:**
-Postgraduate assessments are governed by a set of general regulations that define the structures and processes of assessment, ensuring students demonstrate achievement for credit towards their award.
-These regulations cover various aspects, including the setting and approval of assessments, administration of assessment, submission deadlines, marking and moderation, and the handling of exceptional circumstances [2], [3].
-Furthermore, in postgraduate research awards, assessment involves demonstrating original research contributions that are appropriate for scholarly publication, often culminating in a thesis [1].
+Postgraduate assessments are governed by several academic rules which delineate how students demonstrate their achievements.
+Specifically, assessment practices are regulated by the Senate, ensuring criteria are met for credit attainment in both taught and research programmes [1].
+Additionally, when it comes to late submissions, if 'good cause' is considered valid, students may have their marks set aside for late submissions, allowing their work to be graded on merit [2].
+Furthermore, all assessments that are worth more than 7 ½ credits must undergo marking moderation processes, which could include double marking or sampling of assessments to ensure consistency in grading [3].

 **References:**
-[1] General Regulations for Assessment & Award (p.1)
+[1] General Regulations for Assessment & Award (p.2)
-[2] General Regulations for Assessment & Award (p.3)
+[2] General Regulations for Assessment & Award (p.9)
-[3] General Regulations for Assessment & Award (p.2)
+[3] General Regulations for Assessment & Award (p.13)

 **Coverage & correctness:**
-The answer appropriately summarises MARP’s assessment framework and links to the correct general-regulation sections for overall academic conduct.
+The answer gives an accurate, MARP-grounded overview of the main academic rules for postgraduate assessments.

 ---